opendroid-project/docs/wiki/Crave_Tricks.md

 bash code-server.sh
 ```

-This is a simple script to automatically fetch configuration and start a tmux session with code-server running.
+This is a simple script to automatically fetch configuration and start the vscode service.
+If this isn't running in devspace CLI, it'll open a tmux where code-server starts at port 5899.

 #### Connect
 Connect to it through your browser